Top physician software systems for modern practices

 - eRx

-Cerner EHR system is easy to use and a popular platform for coordination and communication across the care team.
+Cerner is easy to use and a popular platform for coordination and communication across the care team.
 This physician software is best suited for any hospital or large organization with multiple sites.

-Due to its complex, modular design and extensive features, Cerner is not as user-friendly as some other EHRs.
+Due to its complex, modular design and extensive features, Cerner is not as user friendly as some other physician software options.

 3. Athenahealth

-Athenahealth focuses on providing cloud-based solutions that are easy to use and cater to the needs of small and mid-sized practices.
+Athenahealth provides cloud-based solutions that are easy to use and cater to the needs of small and mid-sized practices.

-Athenahealth provides a customer success manager and live support agents to onboard teams and deliver ongoing EHR end-user support.
+In addition, Athenahealth provides a customer success manager and live support agents to onboard teams and deliver ongoing end-user support.

 Key strengths: